Vineet Chopra: Career

 Upon completing his internship and residency, Chopra spent several years as the served as the medical director and Lead Physician for the Division of Hospital Medicine at Dignity Health St. Joseph's Hospital and Medical Center.
 He was recruited to join the University of Michigan in 2008 and subsequently became their first hospital medicine research fellow.
 Upon completing his fellowship in 2012, Chopra joined the Michigan Medicine faculty as an investigator in hospital medicine.
 In this role, Chopra received the 2014 Blue Cross Blue Shield Foundation of Michigan's Frank J. McDevitt, DO Excellence in Research Award, which recognizes research that contributes to improving health and medical care in Michigan.
 He was also the recipient of the 2016 Society of Hospital Medicine Award of Excellence.

 In July 2017, Chopra was appointed to the position of inaugural Chief of the Division of Hospital Medicine at Michigan Medicine.
 While serving in his role of Chief, Chopra received the 2019 MICHR Distinguished Clinical and Translational Research Mentor Award.

 During the COVID-19 pandemic, Chopra was one of the front-line health workers responding to the pandemic.
 In March 2020, Chopra served as co-medical director for the Regional Infectious Containment Unit (RICU) along with Valerie Vaughn and Chris Smith.
 He also worked alongside Krishnan Raghavendran as part of India COVID SOS, a group of physicians, scientists and policy makers from across the country who were providing home care resources, medication, and equipment to people in India.
 In November, he co-authored Sixty-Day Outcomes Among Patients Hospitalized With COVID-19 which examined patients treated and released from hospitals in Michigan between March 16 and July 1.
 The results of the study showed that a third of the COVID-19 survivors reported ongoing health issues.

+Recent Events

 In August 2021, Chopra left Michigan Medicine to become the chair of the Department of Medicine at the University of Colorado School of Medicine.
 Prior to joining the institution, Chopra was appointed a Deputy Editor for the Annals of Internal Medicine journal.
 In 2021, he was elected a Member of the American Society for Clinical Investigation.

+Chopra has published over 300 peer-reviewed scientific articles.
+He is the author of five textbooks and numerous book chapters.
+He has an h-index of 66 (2025) and an i-10-index of 221, placing him among the top 1% of physician scientists in Hospital Medicine in the world.
+His research and output has influenced countless medical providers when it comes to decisions regarding intravenous devices.
+He is also the lead author of several articles on vascular access in UpToDate, a leading platform that provides guidance to clinicians across the world.
+In 2025, Chopra was named a Distinguished Professor in Hospital Medicine by the Society of General Internal Medicine.